prayboy-tw/Mike-Bickle-Library/en/2020-The-Forerunner-Message-in-Numbers-23-Psalm-149-Module-6/14handout.md

 **B.** God promised David that He would raise up his descendants to sit on Israel's throne (2 Sam.
 7:12).
 This promise had conditions for the individual kings in David's family line.
 Most of them did not faithfully obey God.
 However, the Lord preserved David's dynasty—for Jesus, the son of David.

-> ¹¹The <u>LORD has sworn</u> in truth to David; He will not turn from it: "I will set upon <u>your throne</u> the fruit of your body [ultimately Jesus]. ¹²If your sons will keep My covenant and My testimony which I shall teach them, their sons also shall sit upon <u>your throne</u> forevermore."
+> ¹¹The <ins>LORD has sworn</ins> in truth to David; He will not turn from it: "I will set upon <ins>your throne</ins> the fruit of your body [ultimately Jesus]. ¹²If your sons will keep My covenant and My testimony which I shall teach them, their sons also shall sit upon <ins>your throne</ins> forevermore."
 (Ps.
 132:11-12)

 **C.** ***The LORD has sworn in truth to David***: The most powerful force and spiritual weapon is God's word.
 Nathan prophesied God's covenant with David's house (2 Sam.
 7:11-16; cf. Ps.
 89:19-37).